 - Beyond the Schedule: What local attractions do you want to see while you are here?

-The benefit here is that you are connecting like-minded or like-interested individuals, which is sure to increase engagement through the shared commonalities.
+The benefit here is that you are connecting like-minded or like-interested individuals, which is sure to encourage group discussions and increase engagement through the shared commonalities.

 You could also include more playful segments like those who enjoy running or cooking!
 Some ideas might include: